silviot/edx-platform-wiki/Setting up PyCharm for edX development.md

  * Path mappings: ```/Users/[username]/devstack/edx-platform=/edx/app/edxapp/edx-platform```
  * Click to edit the "Environment variables" property
   * Set the DISPLAY variable to whatever value you obtained i.e. ```DISPLAY=localhost:11.0```
+* You might have to log out/ log in to the terminal you opened in the first step if Pycharm can't find your display

 ### Create a debug configuration for an edX common unit test
 * Choose "Run > Edit Configurations..."